fmrtl73/pxdocs/content/reference/knowledge-base/licensing/licensing-operations.md

 * After the successful license transfer, the two Portworx clusters will have swapped identities, and licenses (for example, Portworx cluster A will have Trial license originally from Portworx cluster B, while the cluster B will have the {{< pxEnterprise >}} license originally from cluster A)
 {{</info>}}

-For information on purchase, upgrades and support, please reach out to us at support@portworx.com
+For information on purchase, upgrades and support, [contact support](/support/)